Udhauli

 Udhauli festival is celebrated by all Kirat people.
 It is believed that from this day the winter season starts.
 So people, birds, and animals migrate from cold regions to warmer regions.
-It's mainly celebrated in the eastern region of Nepal by dancing an exotic dance called Sakela or commonly known as Chandi.
-The dance is very popular in Nepal and is performed by dancing harmoniously in a circle with the beat of Dhol/drum, Jhyamta/cymbals etc.
+It's mainly celebrated in the eastern region of Nepal by dancing an exotic dance called Sakewa or commonly known as Sakela.
+The dance is very popular in Nepal and is performed by dancing harmoniously in a circle with the beat of Dhol/drum, Jhyamta/cymbals etc. Sakela's dance steps were passed down from ancestor that had been copied from the life style of animals and their behaviors.

+During the dance each tribe of kirat communities perform their own dance steps according to their sub clans.
+As sakela is a dance for respecting the mother earth, it is believed to please nature as appreciating nature's gift to human.
+So, in each steps of Sakela the dancer shows how civilization began and how kirati people learned to live in harmony with animals and birds.